Myths and Facts About Seth- the Egyptian God of Chaos and War

 - During Seth’s numerous battles with Horus, Ra, the creator god, supported Seth.
 Ra believed that Horus was too young and inexperienced to rule over Egypt.
 However, Ra would later change his minds due to immense sufferings and hardships that Seth brought to the people of Egypt.

 - Another account of the myth states that the battle between Seth and Horus for the throne went into stalemate.
-The gods then sought the help of the goddess Neith in order to adjudicate on the issue.
+The gods then sought the help of the goddess wisdom, war and creation Neith to adjudicate on the issue.
 Neith ruled in favor of Horus.
 Horus was crowned the lord of the land of the living, first king of Egypt.
 However, Seth was given dominion over the red deserts outside Egypt.
 Set also received the Goddess Anat and Astarte as consorts.

 - The only king in the Early Dynastic Period to venerate Seth as the patron god of Egypt was Peribsen – sixth king in the Second Dynasty.

 - 19th Dynastic pharaohs of ancient Egypt prayed to both Seth and Osiris to officiate the coronation ceremony.